• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 Online fundraising is now simpler than ever.
 Popular sites include GoFundMe and FundLy.
 Those platforms may charge a percentage fee.
 You can also ask your friends and family to contribute to your implant budget instead of giving you birthday or holiday presents.

-In order to set up an online registry you can use one of the links above or research other platforms that provide such services.
-Most likely, you won’t need to provide more than your name, email address, and a PayPal or bank account number.
+To set up an online registry, you can use one of the links above or research other platforms that offer such services.
+You will likely not need to provide more than your name, email address, and a PayPal or bank account number.
 Some sites allow you to sign up with Facebook.

-There are no special requirements to try with fundraising.
+There are no special requirements to try fundraising.

 Dental implant grants

-Federal and government grants for dental implants or a similar procedure are usually funded by the state.
+The state usually funds federal and government grants for dental implants or a similar procedure.
 They are generally not meant for individuals.
 The direct proceeds go to universities, state agencies, and non-profit organizations.

 We do not recommend any of these.
 We have attempted to contact these organizations many times.
 Any information requests were ignored.
-What’s more, none of our dental reviewers has heard about any of these.
+What is more, none of our dental reviewers has heard about any of these.

-On the basis of our research, we have the grounds to assume that the main goal of these programs is gathering personal data of potential patients.
-They possibly then pass on information to private offices that target their marketing strategy accordingly.
+Based on our research, we have grounds to assume that the primary goal of these programs is to gather personal data from potential patients.
+They may then pass on information to private offices, which target their marketing strategy accordingly.

 An array of negative reviews suggests that the proposed prices for implant treatment are inflated.
 The grant is then used to “pay” for the inflation, making the procedure just as expensive as it would be without their help.
-The positive comments from their websites are a requirement necessary to receive the grant.
+The positive comments on their websites are required to receive the grant.

 FAQ